 Basic subsidy for childcare in Singapore

 Working parents of children who are Singapore Citizens get to enjoy the Basic Subsidy of up to $600 per month of full-day infant care service and up to $300 per month for full-day childcare arrangements.
-The preschool institution must be licensed by the Early Childhood Development Agency (ECDA).
+The Early Childhood Development Agency (ECDA) must license the preschool institution.

 Additional subsidy for childcare costs – from 1 January 2020